syuraj/cottonpedia/README (1).md

 A -

-**ARRAYING**: This describes moving your trend reach point.
+**ARRAYING**: This describes moving your trends reach point.
 Example: Once a trends breaks you want to array only the reach point to update the trend.